 The Beauty of the Sequence: A Photo Essay of the Ashtanga Yoga Primary Series is a collaborative project using photography to explore the connections within the postures of the Primary Series of Ashtanga Yoga.
 Behind the camera, Kristie Kahns brings years of experience as a dance photographer, dancer, and a yoga student, while Alexia Bauer shares her beautiful practice, demonstrating years of dedication to the Ashtanga Yoga tradition.
-Their skills come together to create a truly unique photo essay, clearly depicting every asana of the Primary Series, to illustrate the intelligence of the sequence and the connections between many of the postures, revealing the beauty of the Ashtanga Yoga practice.
+Their skills come together to create a unique photo essay, depicting every asana of the Primary Series, to illustrate the intelligence of the sequence and the connections between many of the postures, revealing the beauty of the Ashtanga Yoga practice.

 A successful Kickstarter campaign brought the book to life in the fall of 2012.
 Subsequently, the book project has been featured in Yoga Journal in the United States, Australia, and Japan.

 From the book introduction, by Kristie Kahns: